mplushmplush/nystrongnytough/README.md

 <h1>NY Strong, NY Tough</h1>

 This is intended to a central location for resources for resident's of NYC.
 The purpose in creating this was to help consolidate information.
-The goal is to put as much information as possible to share.
+This is a work-in-progress and will be updated continuously.
+Please let me know if you would like to contribute and share!

 <h2>Queens Strong, Queens Tough</h2>